|

 You do not have to include eligible withdrawals in your income and

-pay withhold tax, when you withdraw funds from your
+pay withhold tax, when you withdraw funds from your RRSP in these

-cases; however, you have to repay the amounts over definite period
+cases.
+However, you have to repay the amounts over definite period

 of time.